woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 In this way, **using multiple feature styles is a way of specifying z-order**.
 The style from each feature style is also sometimes known as an additional style layer or "inner style layer".

-Consider the same style heirarchy as above.
+Consider the same heirarchy as above.
 Given a layer that contains three features, the rules will be applied in the following order:

 #.
 Rule 1a is applied to the first feature, followed by rule 1b
 #.
 Rule 1a is applied to the second feature, followed by rule 1b